 Our aim is to inspire the next generation of Welfare Laywers

-Many of our volunteers, both for the services and campaigning are student.
+Many of our volunteers, both for services and campaigning, are students.
 They not only learn about welfare law and how to work with clients, man our outreach stalls, shake a bucket to help with fundraising, but we make sure their voices are heard, by for example giving students the opportunity to publish their articles on our website.

 If you are a student and interested in volunteering with us, either as a Service Volunteer or a Campaign or Fundraising volunteer, please find out more here:

-We are also currently offering Manchester Metropolitan University Students to work more intensively with us.
+We are also currently offering Manchester Metropolitan University and The University of Manchester students the opportunity to work more intensively with us.
 The Legal Advocacy Support Project (LASP) provides a high quality legal advocacy service.
 By recruiting law students, a far greater number of clients are able to access the service than could be achieved by using the same number of staff resources.
-Law students receive specialised training on a single legal matter, so that they can provide detailed case preparation and representation appeal hearings for clients with ESA Work Capability Assessment appeals.
+Law students receive specialised training on a single legal matter, so that they can provide detailed case preparation and represent at appeal hearings for clients with ESA Work Capability Assessment appeals.

 How to get involved…